Entropy-based models to randomize real-world hypergraphs: Results

-\paragraph{Crossing the thresholds.} As Fig.~\ref{fig3} confirms, the probability for any, two hyperedges to be parallel decreases faster than the probability of each, single hyperedge to be empty: in words, while filling a large portion of the incidence matrix is not required to observe a limited amount of parallel hyperedges, when empty hyperedges are no longer observed, parallel hyperedges are no longer observed, too.
-More formally, $h_r^\text{RHM}=1/2<h_f^\text{RHM}=\ln L$: hence, progressively rising the density of 1s in the incidence matrix leads us crossing the resolution threshold \emph{before} crossing the filling threshold.
-In more quantitative terms, evaluating $\langle N_0\rangle\xrightarrow[]{N\to+\infty}Le^{-h}$ in correspondence of $h_r^\text{RHM}=1/2$ returns the value $L/\sqrt{e}\simeq 606$ which is larger than $\langle d_{\alpha\beta}\rangle\xrightarrow[]{N\to+\infty}2h$ evaluated in correspondence of $h_r^\text{RHM}=1/2$ - returning the value 1 by definition.
+Let us, now, make a couple of observations.
+The first one concerns the result according to which $h_m^\text{RHM}\lesssim h_f^\text{RHM}$: such a relationship suggests that, while filling a large portion of the incidence matrix is not required to observe a limited amount of parallel hyperedges (see \textcolor{black}{panel b} of Fig.~\ref{fig3}), when empty hyperedges are no longer observed, parallel hyperedges are no longer observed as well.